syncfusion-content/maui-docs/MAUI/DataForm/Validation.md

 ## Validate the specific editor

-[ValidateProperty] event allows you to validate specific editor in the data form.
-You can set `Isvalid`, `ErrorMessage` and `ValidMessage` of [DataFormValidatePropertyEventArgs].
+The `ValidateProperty` event allows you to validate specific editors in the data form.
+Set `Isvalid`, `ErrorMessage`, and `ValidMessage` of the `DataFormValidatePropertyEventArgs`.

 {% endhighlight %}
 {% highlight C# %}